Kehlani loses sleep in choreography-filled 'Up At Night' video

 Kehlani has shared the official video for their latest single ‘Up At Night’ – you can watch it below.

 The song appears on the Californian R&B artist’s third studio record ‘Blue Water Road’, which came out last Friday (April 29).
-Justin Bieber features on the album version of the song, but is notably absent from the new visuals.
+Justin Bieber features on the album version of the track, but is notably absent from the new visuals.

 At the start of the clip, Kehlani – full name Kehlani Ashley Parrish – asks their phone to “play my sleep playlist” before getting into bed.
 She then sings ‘Up At Night’ with their eyes closed as sinister-looking silhouette figures are cast across the sheets.